gskielian/3D-Printing/Review-of-3D-Printing-Design-Software/TinkerCAD/README.md

 * Make a Creeper
 * Make a Chess Piece
 * Make a Stamp
+* Make a Piggy Bank
-* Make some lego bricks
+* Make Lego bricks
+* Make a Boat!

 Value: How to add and subtract objects, and working with creating them using 3D printers